Alain Lemieux: Career

 As a youth, Lemieux played in the 1972 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Saint-Jean-de-Matha, Quebec, and in the same 1973 and 1974 tournaments with a team from Ville-Émard, Quebec.

 In 1986 he played in Switzerland for EHC Olten.
-He also played most of the 1986–87 season with the Baltimore Skipjacks of the American Hockey League (AHL), then was promoted to the NHL's Pittsburgh Penguins for the rest of the season, where he played a single game, on February 17, 1987 against the Calgary Flames.
+He also played most of the 1986–87 season with the Baltimore Skipjacks of the American Hockey League (AHL), then was promoted to the NHL's Pittsburgh Penguins for the rest of the season, where he played a single game, on February 17, 1987, against the Calgary Flames.
 He then returned to the Skipjacks for the first half of the 1987–88 season and then finished the season with the Hershey Bears.
 While in Baltimore, he recorded 88 games, 43 goals, 70 assists, 113 points, and 66 total penalty minutes.
 In 1994, Lemieux played 12 roller hockey games in Roller Hockey International with the Pittsburgh Phantoms, during the franchise's only season.

 Post-playing career

 Lemieux was previously a member of the Pittsburgh Ice Arena LP group.
 In August 2012, the group purchased Valley Sports Complex, an ice rink located in New Kensington, Pennsylvania.

-In April of 2019, Lemieux was named the executive hockey director for the Admirals Hockey Club in Glen Ellyn, Illinois.
+In April 2019, Lemieux was named the executive hockey director for the Admirals Hockey Club in Glen Ellyn, Illinois.

-In 2021, Lemieux settled in Durango, Colorado and become director of the Durango Area Youth Hockey Association's Durango Ice Devils.
+In 2021, Lemieux settled in Durango, Colorado and became director of the Durango Area Youth Hockey Association's Durango Ice Devils.